hmrc/carf-registration-frontend/README.md

 # carf-registration-frontend

-This is a placeholder README.md for a new repository
+This is the Frontend repository for the Crypto Asset Reporting Framework (CARF) team's registration journey

+### Running the service

+Service manager: CARF_ALL

+Port: 17000

+Auth wizard login: Link: http://localhost:10030/register-for-carf

 ### License